cloudscale-ch/fleeting-plugin-cloudscale/README.md

 systemctl restart gitlab-runner
 ```

+> [!WARNING]
-⚠️ This will recreate all runners, so you might want to do this outside your peak CI hours.
+> This will recreate all runners, so you might want to do this outside your peak CI hours.

 ## ⚙️ Plugin Configuration